3ndre/sora/README.md

-# Soraplace - Nft gated platform for your community
+# Sora - Nft gated platform for your community